-We are particularly concerned about these requirements in situations in which an alreadyexisting teaching hospital takes over the entire program.
+We are particularly concerned about these requirements in situations in which an already-existing teaching hospital takes over the entire program.
 Unlike non-teaching hospitals just beginning to train residents, such teaching hospitals may not need to hire additional faculty or program directors.
-While the applying hospital may assume the entire program and operate it as an independent program, separate from already-existing residency programs, the applying hospital may be just as likely to absorb the entire program into one of its own, alreadyDonald Berwick, M.D.
-August 31, 2010 Page 31 of 35 established residency training programs (perhaps, for example, to avoid having two identical programs at the same hospital).
+While the applying hospital may assume the entire program and operate it as an independent program, separate from already-existing residency programs, the applying hospital may be just as likely to absorb the entire program into one of its own, alreadyestablished residency training programs (perhaps, for example, to avoid having two identical programs at the same hospital).
 In the later situation, the hospital may already have an appropriate program director and teaching staff and should not be forced to hire these individuals from the closed hospital to meet "Ranking Criterion One."
 Rather, such staffing decisions should be in the hands of the academic medical leaders who assume responsibility for the program.